magichome/hab-sc-one/README.md

 * Radiant heat
 * Waterless toilet
 * Storage tank for rainwater harvesting
+* Provisions for a second story for those who need more space

 ### Getting Started
 Drawing were made using [SketchUp](https://www.sketchup.com/).
 The "free for non-commerical use" version, called SketchUp Make, can be downloaded at https://www.sketchup.com/download.
-If you want to look at the drawings, you'll want to download and install SketchUp.
+If you want to look at the drawings, you'll need to download and install SketchUp.

 You'll want a local copy of this repository with all of the design files.
 If you have GIT, you can clone the repository in the usual way.
 If you have no idea what that means, you can download a zip archive by selecting the "Clone or Download" button above.